 • a Pirate & Fishing Room, which contains storyboards relating to Peter Easton’s adventures in Newfoundland and the history of mercantilism and shipbuilding in the region;

-• a World War Exhibit (with regimental uniforms), dedicated to the island’s military and naval legacy; and
+• a World War Exhibit (with regimental uniforms), dedicated to the island’s military and naval legacy;

 Guests can receive guided tours through each room, with presentations specifically catered depending on age level, general comprehension, and relevance.
 Tours run roughly forty-five minutes.

 On the grounds, tourists will find two Historic Sites and Monuments Board plaques commemorating Rev. Laurence Coughlan, ideological founder of Methodism in Newfoundland, and Harbour Grace’s history of transatlantic aviation.
 These plaques were refurbished in 2017 and 2018, respectively.
 Another plaque from the Newfoundland Medical Association commemorates the life of Sir Thomas Roddick, of Harbour Grace.
 Our patio also offers an exceptional view of the bay and Harbour Grace Islands.
 In the summer months, the flags of prominent Harbour Grace merchant firms and the solid black pirate flag of Peter Easton are flown next to the building.
 (The skull-and-crossbones flag was added by later pirates.)
+In summer 2019, we restored the steps leading to Colston’s Cove, the historic site where John Guy and his crew landed salt in October 1612.
+The steps and beach are accessible to visitors in the spring, summer and fall months.

 Over the summer, depending on scheduling and staffing, guided tours through the Heritage District of Harbour Grace are on offer.
 This tour covers the history of Peter Easton; Hampshire Cottage (or Garrison House); Gibbet Hill and sealers’ strikes; Ridley Hall Ruins and Office; John Munn and mercantile history; the mysterious grave on Bennett’s Lane; John Shannon Munn and the little-known story of cricket in the town; the infamous ‘Harbour Grace Affray’ of 1883; St. Paul’s Anglican Church; Immaculate Conception Cathedral; the old Courthouse; and much more.